arielmission-space/PAOS/docs/source/user/inputs/index.rst

     Outside Ariel, ``PAOS`` is currently used to simulate the optical performance of the stratospheric balloon-borne experiment `EXCITE <https://doi.org/10.1117/12.2314225>`_.

     .. tip::
-        The interested reader may refer to the section :ref:`Plotting results` to see an example of ``PAOS`` results for EXCITE.
+        The interested reader may refer to the section :ref:`Plot` to see an example of ``PAOS`` results for EXCITE.

 #.
 It helped in validating the ``PAOS`` code against existing simulators.